 - Or get a subscription to Amazon Audible for access to a huge selection of audiobooks.

 Photography Equipment for Namibia

 You’ll be able to spot plenty of antelope near the road in Etosha National Park.
 But many of the more elusive animals can be difficult to spot without the help of binoculars.
 This set by Gosky has 10X power magnification and even includes a smartphone mount so you can snap photos of your findings.

-You’ll want to bring a camera to Namibia that has a good zoom lens for taking wildlife photos.
-The Sony DSCHX90V has a 30x optical zoom range, a pop-up electronic viewfinder (perfect for taking photos in bright sunlight), and it has a built-in GPS receiver to record the location of your photos.
+You’ll want to bring a DSLR camera to Namibia that has a good zoom lens for taking wildlife photos.

 Namibia has plenty of toiletries for sale in grocery stores across the country.
 So don’t fret if you forget to pack something.
-Here are the toiletries that you’ll likely need during your Namibian road trip:
+Here are the health and beauty products that you’ll likely need during your Namibian road trip:

 - Face wash wipes